Bex-Piede-7/ASL_CV/README.md

-# Coupling Computer Vision with ASL: Fingerspelling Handshape Identification and Interpreter
+# Coupling Computer Vision with ASL: Fingerspelling Handshape Identification and Interpreting

 According to the Americans with Disabilities Act (ADA), equal access to public services is required without additional charge.
 For members of the Deaf/Hard of Hearing (HoH) community, accessibility services are often an afterthought.
 Coupling ignorance with scarcity, either minimal interpreting services are provided or available on a regular basis.
 Developing an open source computer vision (CV) program which outputs accurate English translations given video input of American Sign Language (ASL) fingerspelling can greatly improve accessibility, ease of use, and increase utilization of interpretation services.